 Can I image a RAID array that contains a damaged drive?

 RAID assembly module requires good, readable drives to find a configuration.
-When one of the RAID's drives is damaged, it's best to image the drive and attempt the reassembly using the image.
+When one of the RAID's drives is damaged, it's best to image the drive first and attempt the reassembly using the image.
 However, if the configuration is known and no search is required, you can try to mount the RAID even with a malfunctioning device.
-Just specify the configuration manually and proceed with imaging.
-TaskForce's 5-pass imaging engine handles RAID arrays with such issues effectively.
+In this case, specify the configuration manually and proceed with imaging.
+TaskForce's 5-pass imaging engine copes with RAID arrays with such issues effectively.